AntoineHX/BaxterInterface/README.md

 ### Done

 ### Todo
-rviz_interface - InteractiveObject : Solve the issue with the frame_id, so it could be chosen in the launch file. asift_matching - ASIFT_matcher : Issue on total number of match (after filtering ?). asift_matching - ROS_matcher : Working loader of images for reference.
+asift_matching - ASIFT_matcher : Issue on total number of match (after filtering ?).
+asift_matching - ROS_matcher : Working loader of images for reference.
 asift_matching - ROS_matcher : Improve reactivity.
 Slow process due to the message queue length ?